Ę

-Ę (minuscule: ę; e z ogonkiem, "e with a little tail"; e nosinė, "nasal e") is a letter in the Polish, Lithuanian and Dalecarlian alphabets.
-It is also used in Navajo to represent the nasal vowel [ẽ] and Kensiu to represent the near-close near-front unrounded vowel [e̝].
+Ę (minuscule: ę; e z ogonkiem, "e with a little tail"; e nosinė, "nasal e") is a letter in the Polish, Lithuanian, and Dalecarlian alphabets.
+It is also used in Navajo to represent the nasal vowel [ẽ] and Kensiu to represent the near-open near-front unrounded vowel [e̝].
 In Latin, Irish, and Old Norse palaeography, it is known as e caudata ('tailed e').

 Polish

 In the Polish alphabet, ę comes after e.
 It never appears word-initially, except for the onomatopoeia ęsi.
 It does not have one determined pronunciation and instead, its pronunciation is dependent on the sounds it is followed by.